WICG/client-hints-infrastructure/specification_situation.md

 <base target="_blank">

 The specification of Client Hints is divided between different standards and standardization bodies.
-Since the feature does not yet have multiple browser implementation support, some of the specification for the feature lives in PRs on the relevant standards, so there's no single location in which interested folks can review the current feature's specification.
+Since the feature does not yet have support from multiple browser engines, some of the specification for the feature lives in PRs on the relevant standards, so there's no single location in which interested folks can review the current feature's specification.

 This document attempts to provide a clear view of all of these pieces, and how they fit together.